leafOfTree/vim-vue-plugin/README.md

 ```
 </details>

-## Context based behavior
+## Context-based behavior

-As there are more than one language in `.vue` file, the different behaviors like mapping or completion and local options, may be required under different tags or subtypes(current language type).
+As there are more than one language in `.vue` file, different mapping, completion and local options may be required under different tags or subtypes(current language type).

 This plugin provides functions to get the tag/subtype where the cursor is in.